BlueBindy/residency-checker/README.md

 icon used as favicon from Icons 8, used under licence (free for link) https://icons8.com/license Favicon insertion technique based on W3 schools tutorial File format converted using convertio.co
+Code structure for inserting current year into HTML suggested by Riley Jones on StackOverflow